-Saying that the new product will surely satisfy the most fervent and blind of nationalists, the Premier League today unveiled a new Easter poppy true blue football to cater for Britain’s right-wing nutjobs.
+Saying that the new product will surely satisfy the most fervent and blind of nationalists, the Premier League today unveiled a new poppy true blue football to cater for Britain’s right-wing nutjobs.

 Speaking at the launch of the ball this afternoon, Premier League chief executive Richard Scudamore stated that the Nike-manufactured Jingo 2.1 – which comes adorned with a red poppy of remembrance, the word “Easter” written on it and a Union Jack logo – marked a new era for branded merchandise aimed almost exclusively at pedantic ultra-conservative zealots.